 Insert JSON into databases

-JSON is the main data format used in Skyone Studio and you may often want to write several data records from a JSON array to a relational database.
+JSON is the primary data format used in Skyone Studio, and it's common to want to write multiple data records from a JSON array into a relational database.

-You can always process each element of the array individually and use a regular INSERT to store the record in the database.
-However, most databases have tools for receiving a JSON array as an argument to a function that maps the array elements to the database columns.
-These functions allow us to pass large JSON arrays to a single INSERT, saving time and processing from platform flows.
+You can always process each element of the array individually and use a standard INSERT to store the record in the database.
+However, most databases offer tools that accept a JSON array as an argument to a function that maps array elements to database columns.
+These functions allow you to pass large JSON arrays in a single INSERT, saving time and processing effort within Skyone Studio flows.

 JSON Source